 Project Management was previously appropriated under Head 17 as Programme Management Unit.
-Included in the Total Outputs is an amount of £399k which is recharges between Directorates and Trading Accounts.
+Included in the Total Outputs is an amount of £399k which is recharges between Heads of expenditure and Trading Accounts.

 HEAD 29: CHILDREN & ADULTS SOCIAL CARE

 Accounting Officer: Portfolio Director Health & Social Care